chdraeger/chdraeger/README.md

 Hi!
 I'm Christina Draeger.

-I am a PhD candidate in Geophysics at the University of British Columbia in Vancouver, specializing in regional glacier evolution models.
+I am currently a Postdoctoral Researcher at the University of British Columbia in Vancouver, with a PhD in Geophysics focused on regional glacier evolution modeling.

 To get in contact with me, please send an email to cdraeger@eoas.ubc.ca.